-We received FDA approval for our NDA for tenapanor for the treatment of IBS-C in September 2019.
-However, we do not currently expect to commercialize tenapanor for IBS-C ourselves in the United States, and have not entered into a collaboration partnership for such commercialization.
+We received FDA approval for our NDA for tenapanor for the treatment of irritable bowel syndrome with constipation ("IBS-C") in adults in September 2019.
+However, we do not currently expect to commercialize tenapanor for IBS-C ourselves in the United States and have not entered into a collaboration partnership for such commercialization.
 We have no other products approved for sale and have never generated any revenue from product sales.
-Our ability to generate revenue from product sales and achieve profitability depends on our ability to successfully complete the development of, and obtain the regulatory and marketing approvals necessary to commercialize tenapanor for hyperphosphatemia in CKD patients on dialysis, either on our own, or with one or more collaboration partners, and on our ability to successfully identify a collaboration partner for the commercialization of tenapanor for the treatment of IBS-C. There can be no assurances that we will generate product revenue from sales of tenapanor, either on our own, or with a collaboration partner.
+Our ability to generate revenue from product sales and achieve profitability depends on our ability to obtain the regulatory and marketing approvals necessary to commercialize tenapanor for the control of serum phosphorus in CKD patients on dialysis, either on our own or with one or more collaboration partners, and on our ability to successfully identify a collaboration partner for the commercialization of tenapanor for the treatment of IBS-C in the United States.
+There can be no assurances that we will generate product revenue from sales of tenapanor, either on our own, or with a collaboration partner.
 Our ability to generate future revenue from product sales or pursuant to milestone payments depends heavily on many factors, including but not limited to:

-- · the successful completion of nonclinical and clinical development of tenapanor for the treatment of hyperphosphatemia in CKD patients on dialysis; - · obtaining regulatory approvals for tenapanor for the treatment of hyperphosphatemia in CKD patients on dialysis, either on our own, or with one or more collaboration partners; - · our ability to identify a collaboration partner and negotiate acceptable terms for a collaboration partnership for the commercialization of tenapanor for IBS-C in the United States; - · our ability to successfully commercialize tenapanor, which has been approved by the FDA for the treatment of IBS-C, and/or tenapanor for the treatment of hyperphosphatemia in CKD patients on dialysis, if approved, either on our own, or with one or more collaboration partners; - developing a sustainable and scalable manufacturing process for tenapanor and establishing and maintaining supply and manufacturing relationships with third parties that can provide an adequate (in amount and quality) supply of product to support the market demand for tenapanor for the treatment of IBS-C, and/or, if approved, tenapanor for the treatment of hyperphosphatemia in CKD patients on dialysis, if approved; - · obtaining market acceptance of tenapanor for the treatment of IBS-C, and/or, if approved, tenapanor for the treatment of hyperphosphatemia in CKD patients on dialysis, if approved, as a viable treatment option for the indications for which it is approved and commercialized; - addressing any competing technological and market developments; - · identifying, assessing, acquiring, in-licensing and/or developing new product candidates; - · negotiating favorable terms in any collaboration partnership, licensing or other arrangements into which we may enter; - · maintaining, protecting, and expanding our portfolio of intellectual property rights, including patents, trade secrets, and know-how, and our ability to develop, manufacture and commercialize our product candidates and products without infringing intellectual property rights of others; and - attracting, hiring, and retaining qualified personnel.
+- obtaining regulatory approvals for tenapanor for the control of serum phosphorus in CKD patients on dialysis, either on our own or with one or more collaboration partners; - · our ability to identify a collaboration partner and negotiate acceptable terms for a collaboration partnership for the commercialization of tenapanor for IBS-C in the United States;

+- · our ability to successfully commercialize tenapanor, which has been approved by the FDA for the treatment of IBS-C in adults, and/or tenapanor for the control of serum phosphorus in CKD patients on dialysis, if approved, either on our own or with one or more collaboration partners; - developing a sustainable and scalable manufacturing process for tenapanor and establishing and maintaining supply and manufacturing relationships with third parties that can provide an adequate (in amount and quality) supply of product to support the market demand for tenapanor for the treatment of IBS-C, and/or, if approved, tenapanor for the control of serum phosphorus in CKD patients on dialysis; - · obtaining market acceptance of tenapanor as a viable treatment option for the indications for which it is approved and commercialized; - · addressing any competing technological and market developments; - · identifying, assessing, acquiring, in-licensing and/or developing new product candidates; - · negotiating favorable terms in any collaboration partnership, licensing or other arrangements into which we may enter: - · maintaining, protecting and expanding our portfolio of intellectual property rights, including patents, trade secrets, and know-how, and our ability to develop, manufacture and commercialize our product candidates and products without infringing intellectual property rights of others; and - · attracting, hiring, and retaining qualified personnel.